Finite atomic lattices and their monomial ideals: Finite super-atomic lattices

 \section{Finite super-atomic lattices}

-Let $\mathcal{L}(n)$ be the set of all finite atomic lattices with $n$ ordered atoms.
-This set $\mathcal{L}(n)$ has a partial order where $Q\leq P$ if and only if there exists a join-preserving map which is a bijection on atoms from $P$ to $Q$ (note that such a map will also be surjective)(see \cite{Mapes13}).
+Let $\mathcal{L}(n)$ be the set of all finite atomic lattices with $n$ ordered atoms. $\mathcal{L}(n)$ has a partial order where $Q\leq P$ if and only if there exists a join-preserving map which is a bijection on atoms from $P$ to $Q$ (note that such a map will also be surjective)(see \cite{Mapes13}).
 In this section, we shall discuss the structure of lattice $\mathcal{L}(n)$.
-We shall first define a finite super-atomic lattice, and then find out all the finite super-atomic lattices in $\mathcal{L}(n)$.
+We shall first define a finite super-atomic lattice, and then give an algorithm to find out all the finite super-atomic lattices in $\mathcal{L}(n)$.